testcontainers/testcontainers-java/docs/usage/docker_compose.md

 # Docker Compose

+> Note this will be in v0.9.8, which is not yet released

 ## Benefits

 Similar to [generic containers](generic_containers) support, it's also possible to run a bespoke set of services